pg-support/supt-km/docs/1. FAQs/Products/Hardware/Spark LINK/Power & Connection/The guitar models are not compatible with Spark LINK - Check Basecamp for updates.md

-# The guitar models are not compatible with Spark LINK
+# The guitar models are not compatible with Spark LINK - Check Basecamp for updates

 Using an adapter would be a remedy.